How To Sell Used Clothes Online – Get Started Thrift Store Flipping

 I’m not kidding, grab everything you think might be good.
 If you pass it up, it probably won’t be there when you go back.
 Don’t worry about analyzing each stitch now, you’ll do that later.
 You also want to know the value of what you are buying.
 If you see an unfamiliar brand, Google it.
 You might be pleasantly surprised.
 I’ve picked up dresses that retail for over $300 and didn’t even know when I threw it in my cart.

-Once you start selling, you will learn what your audience is looking for and how much they will pay for them.
+Once you start selling used clothes, you will learn what your audience is looking for and how much they will pay for them.
 Know the what you are buying.
 Even though it may be super cute, a used Forever 21 top for $4 is not such a great deal for resale.
 After some practice, you’ll learn how to spot quality fabrics and brands from afar.

 If you are selling on Poshmark, look for brands like J. Crew, Madewell, Anthropologie.
 These bring me the most profit.
 Stores like Anthropologie and Urban Outfitters sell many different brands – Maeve, Deletta, Florete, Moth, Moulinette Soeurs and Sunday in Brooklyn.
 It’s good to familiarize yourself with these brands.
 Here are the links to the full list of Anthropologie Brands and Urban Outfitter Brands.